mnaberez/supervisor_twiddler/README.md

 ## Usage

-Normally, supervisord's configuration (specified in `supervisord.conf`) cannot be changed after supervisord has been started.
-For changes in `supervisord.conf` to take effect, supervisord must be restarted.

 There are times when it is useful to be able to dynamically add and remove process configurations on a supervisord instance.
 This is the functionality that supervisor_twiddler provides.
 After restarting supervisord, the changes